Frequently Asked Questions

 For more information: https://www.alberta.ca/ahcip-what-is-covered.aspx#jumpl

-Which warts and skin growths are covered under Alberta Health Care Insurance Plan (AHCIP)?
+Which warts and skin growths are covered by AHCIP?

-AHCIP covers treatment for genital warts, plantar warts, certain skin growths that might become cancerous, irritated seborrhoeic keratoses needing medical attention, warts in patients with weakened immune systems, or molluscum contagiosum.
-However, it doesn’t cover treating common warts or certain other types of skin growths.
+AHCIP covers treatment for genital warts, plantar warts, certain potentially cancerous skin growths, irritated seborrhoeic keratoses, warts in patients with weakened immune systems, and molluscum.

 What is the price of uninsured medical services?